 How Much Does it Cost?

-Due to lasers mechanism and effectiveness, there are very few clinics which still utilize IPL machines for reduction of unwanted hair.
-Clinics instead use laser machines due to their effectiveness in giving a long term hair reduction results, and their ability to treat a wider range of skin types.
-The typical costs depends greatly on the body part that is being treated.
+Due to lasers mechanism and effectiveness, there are very few clinics which still utilize IPL machines for the reduction of unwanted hair.
+Clinics instead use laser machines due to their effectiveness in giving long term hair reduction results, and their ability to treat a wider range of skin types.
+The typical costs depend greatly on the body part that is being treated.
 The smaller the body part, the cheaper it is.

 For bikini area or underarms, the lowest cost for laser hair removal is about $150 per treatment session (not including tips and taxes).
 Half arm starts at $250, half leg starts at $350.
 In addition, you would have to do it every 4 to 6 weeks to treat the new active hair growth.
 In short, you need 4 to 8 treatment sessions spaced every 4 to 6 weeks to finally achieve the long term hair reduction result.

 The effectiveness of these devices is still hotly debated among professionals.
 However, a clinical study was published in 2010 by a team of medical professionals to test the efficacy and safety of these home-use light-based gadgets.

 The study actually returned favorable results, confirming the safety and efficacy of the device for hair removal at home.
 See the clinical study here.
 With this study in mind, using IPL for removing unwanted hair over long term use is considered a relatively cheap alternative to professional laser treatments.
 For example, a home IPL device costing only $200 can treat one or two body parts and can deliver results just after 3 to 7 treatments.

 There are several advantages of choosing IPL over laser.
 These include:

 - Users who’ve used both report less pain associated with IPL treatments.